|"Once a person is redeemed, if

 I am a disciple of Jesus.
 I must give until I drop, preach until all know, and work until He comes.
 And when He does come for His own, He'll have no problems recognizing me.
 My colors will be clear!

-This vibrant declaration was contributed by Dr. Nina Gunter who got it from veteran missionary Louise Robinson Chapman (Africa: 1920-1940).
+This vibrant declaration of Christian commitment comes from Dr. Nina Gunter.
+She got it from veteran missionary Louise Robinson Chapman (Africa: 1920-1940).
 One side note is that today this commitment statement circulates among Christians (and even web sites) with the byline "Author unknown."
 Doesn't the story behind this statement make it all the more potent?